 Big parties are welcome, just let us know in advance and we will ensure we can cater for your special event.

 We have won numerous Rosette Awards for Culinary Excellence.
 We are also certified with a 5‑star AA rating recognising our range of services, quality, bedrooms, bathrooms, cleanliness & cuisine.

 Once a longer building, The Wellington is assembled from three older buildings.
 To the North was the Boars Head, a 14th century Beer House.
 To the South The Swan a 13th Century Beer House and, perhaps, from the 11th Century, a Medieval Hall House.
 The Swan was licensed and we have a list of all the licensees since 1325!

-Most of this architecture remains.
-Guests staying in Room 3 sleep under 11th century oak timbers.
-The Stables and Blacksmiths, now demolished, were accessed through the Hall House in the centre of the assembled buildings.
-The cobbles of the stable access are still below the wooden floors in the centre of the restaurant, as are the flints of the Roman Road below the bar which led to a Mimram river ford, at the bottom of the Wellington’s gardens.
+Guests staying in Room 3 sleep under 11th century oak timbers and the cobbled access to the (now demolished) stables are still below the wooden floors in the centre of the restaurant, as are the flints of the Roman Road below the bar which led to a Mimram river ford, at the bottom of the Wellington’s gardens.